USD Editions Ltd.

 Lawyers, accountants and business consultants will find various efficient strategies to market original products/services and defend originators’ rights.
 As a result, these strategies allow them to capture an emerging market in full expansion of more than eight million people.

 Patent agents will find solutions to three longstanding concerns:

 1 – officially establishing the authorship of the concept to the author of the specifications,

 2 – ascertaining, beyond any doubt, the author’s creation as his initial property,

 3 – preserving the secrecy of such a property and its resulting business strategy for as long as necessary: that is, until the author has assigned commercial rights to a third party that can afford, as the case may be, the filing, maintenance and legal costs of an international monopolistic title (e.g. patent).

-As a consequence, Nations will exhibit an “accrued interest” in developing their economy, notably through new tax revenues easily generated by the “access democratization to Intellectual Property”, since brainpower is the primary and inexhaustible source of innovations, inducing jobs and wealth creation, whether they pertain to industry, services or arts.
+As a consequence, Nations will exhibit an accrued interest in developing their economy, notably through new tax revenues easily generated by the “access democratization to Intellectual Property”, since brainpower is the primary and inexhaustible source of innovations, inducing employment and wealth creation, whether they pertain to industry, services or arts.